 Scotland finalist - Shima Ghanaatian

 Shima has published numerous peer-reviewed Journal articles and conference papers, and her innovative study of CO2 geological storage monitoring is internationally recognised and has achieved commendation through multiple prizes/awards.
-She has been awarded ‘EPSRC Travel Grant’, ‘EXPO&more Workshop Grant’ and ‘Best PhD Student Presenter award’, the latest at School of Engineering and Physical Sciences, Heriot-Watt University.
-Her research studies have been presented at a number of international conferences, most recently the Trondheim CO2 Capture and Storage (TCCS) Conference in Norway, June 2019.
+She has been awarded the EPSRC Travel Grant, the EXPO&more Workshop Grant and Best PhD Student Presenter Award, the latest at the School of Engineering and Physical Sciences at Heriot-Watt University, UK.
+Her research studies have been presented at a number of international conferences, most recently the Trondheim CO2 Capture and Storage (TCCS) Conference in Norway in June 2019.

-Outside of her project, Shima really enjoys teaching and lab demonstrating for the chemical engineering undergraduate students.
-She wishes to integrate her love for the fantastic outdoors with clean atmosphere and sustainable development in her future profession.
+Outside of her project, Shima really enjoys teaching and lab demonstrating for chemical engineering undergraduate students.
+She wishes to integrate her love for the outdoors with clean atmosphere and sustainable development in her future profession.